darrenmartyn/sophucked/README.md

 #
 ```

-## Post-ex notes
+## Post-exploitation notes
 These have a python interpreter, and actually a very fully featured Linux environment available.
 Amazing potential for post-exploitation.

+## Blue team notes
+I'm sure someone who cares can fill this in.

 Ref: https://www.atredis.com/blog/2021/8/18/sophos-utm-cve-2020-25223